Rabin Deb: Political career

 He upgraded M. Memorial School (Urdu & Bengali Medium) at Topsia and Jagabandhu School at Shibtala to Madhyamik level.
 He established Wahed Memorial School at Broad Street and Shaheed-E-Yatan Ashfakullah Computer Training Centre.
 He commenced the Day-section of Naba Ballygunge Mahavidyalaya (formerly Charuchandra Evening College) and arranged Rs.
 1 crore from Rajya Sabha Members’ Fund and MLA's fund for construction of new college building.
 He initiated the construction of new building for Muzaffar Ahmed School, and allocated Rs.
 1 lac from Left MPs’ Development fund for the development of Humayun Kabir Institute.
 He created a playground at Garsa Abasan in Ward No. 90.

 He has also contributed a lot in pharma industry's field workers movement and he is the President of WBMSRU (West Bengal Medical And Sales Representatives'Union).

 He is the Working Committee member of FMRAI (Federation of Medical & Sales Representatives'Association of India).
 He was the General Secretary of AIPSO (All India Peace & Solidarity Organization) (Affiliated unit of World Peace Council) & Convenor, WB wing of AIPSO till 29 March 2013.
 Now he is the member of the Presidium of AIPSO, West Bengal State Committee and one of the Secretaries of AIPSO All India Committee.

 He had also contested 2004 Lok Sabha elections and 2009 Lok Sabha elections from the Kolkata Dakshin Lok Sabha constituency but lost both times.

-He was also unsuccessfully contest from Singur Assembly constituency in 2016 West Bengal Legislative Assembly election.
+He also unsuccessfully contested Singur Assembly constituency in 2016 West Bengal Legislative Assembly election.

-He also contested for Rajya Sabha elections in 2018 against Congress leader Abhishek Manu Singhvi.
+He also contested Rajya Sabha elections in 2018 against Congress leader Abhishek Manu Singhvi.

-Personal Life
+Personal life

 He has been married to Rina Deb, who worked as officer at UCO Bank.
 The couple has a daughter Samriddhi Deb.